Updated August 2, 2026

 • It doesn't count toward your Part D deductible or your $2,100 annual out-of-pocket cap — the copay sits entirely outside that accounting.

-• Extra Help (the Low-Income Subsidy) cannot be applied — the $50 stays fixed regardless of income, and no manufacturer coupons can reduce it further.
+• Medicare Extra Help cannot be applied — the $50 stays fixed regardless of income, and no manufacturer coupons can reduce it further.

 • It's not eligible for the Medicare Prescription Payment Plan (the "smoothing" program that lets you spread other Part D costs across the year).